Data Migration

 This guide offers an overview of what data migration is, examples of when it might be required, and some tips for ensuring a straightforward process.

-What is a Data Migration?
+What is a data migration?

 Data migration is the act of moving data from one place to another - typically between applications, storage systems or databases.